Co-op Student Resources

 For information related to work and study abroad experiences offered at GVSU, please refer to the following link:

-Any student who is interested in a work and study abroad experience should plan early and contact the Assistant Dean, Padnos College of Engineering and Computing, Casey Thelenwood, email@example.com, to discuss available options.
+Any student who is interested in a work and study abroad experience should plan early and contact the Padnos College of Engineering and Computing, Assistant Dean, Rachel Salinas, at [email protected].

 For examples of typical co-op experiences, refer to the GVSU Experience Matters website.
-This site documents student experiences on internship and co-ops throughout the university.
-Simply identify the major you would like to review experiences for and the site will provide a variety of engineering examples (Biomedical, Computer, Electrical, Mechanical, or Product Design & Manufacturing Engineering).
+This site documents student intern and co-op experiences the university.
+Simply identify the desired major, and the site will populate examples for a variety of engineering examples (Biomedical, Computer, Electrical, Mechanical, or Product Design & Manufacturing Engineering).